SofiaCPP/IPL/website/content/slides/00_intro/_index.md

 ## What are we not going to talk about?

 - virtualization of computer systems
-- Regular expressions and context free grammars
+- The theory of regular expressions and context free grammars
 - compiler optimizations

 ---